Funerals set in Mineral Point as community raises thousands of dollars for fallen firefighters

 Bars, restaurants, artists and basketball fans have all stepped up to the effort after Busch and Ludlum were killed early Thursday in a traffic crash while responding to a rollover crash on Highway 151.

-"The community support has been overwhelming," said Vickie Dahl, the longtime athletic director at Mineral Point High School who grew up in the community.
+"The community support has been overwhelming," said Vickie Dahl, longtime athletic director at Mineral Point High School and who grew up in the community.
 "People are just so generous."

 The driver of the semi, James Morey, 80, of Waukesha, was uninjured.
 It's unclear if Morey, who was driving for Soren H. Miller Transportation in Delafield, will be charged in the case, which remains under investigation by the Iowa County Sheriff's Office.